 A million plastic bottles are bought around the world every minute and that number will jump another 20% by 2021, creating an environmental crisis some campaigners predict will be as serious as climate change.
 The demand is being driven by an apparently insatiable desire for bottled water and the spread of the urbanised “on the go” culture.

-Single use water bottles are commonly made from polyethylene terephthalate (PET).
+Single-use plastic water (SUP) bottles are commonly made from polyethylene terephthalate (PET).
 A one-litre PET bottle uses 162g of oil (producing CO2 emissions equivalent to driving a car for 1km) and seven litres of water to produce, and can take over 450 years to biodegrade.
 And, what's more, the production of bottled water is around 500 times more carbon intensive than tap water.
 It also has many more stringent quality tests – around half a million a year – than bottled brands.
+And, it’s considerably cheaper!

 Recyle Now (WRAP 2017)